 Requests to work flexibly may include a change to hours worked or a change to the working pattern.
-Part time and job share working are examples of flexible working opportunities provided by the University (see Annex 2 for further detail on part time and job share working).
+Part time and job share working are examples of flexible working opportunities provided by the University (see Annex 2 of Policy for examples).